KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 move_pipe(registry, col.bottom_pipe);
 ```

+#### Destroying a Column Once Out of Screen

-Now we know the column position.
-As we said before, we need to destroy it if it’s out of the screen.
-Position of left side of the screen is `0`.
-To make sure column is out of the screen, we can use the `column_distance` value, but negative.
-For example, it will be `-400`.
-We can compare the column’s X position against this value to know if it’s outside the screen.
+The position of the left side of the screen is `0`.

+To make sure the column is out of the screen, use the `column_distance` value in the negative.

+For example, assume the value is `-400`.
+Compare the column’s `X` position against this value whether the column is outside the screen.

 ```
-// If column is out of the screen if (column_pos_x < -constants.column_distance) {
+// Test whether column is out of the screen if (column_pos_x < -constants.column_distance) {
 ```

-If it is, we destroy the column, then create a new column on the right using the `create_column` function.
-As the new column position, we use the `furthest_pipe_position` then add `column_distance` so it will spawn a little bit further than the last column.
+If the column is out of the screen, destroy it and create a new column on the right using the `create_column` function.

+For the new column position use the `furthest_pipe_position` value and add `column_distance` as this spawns further than the last column.

 ```
-// If column is out of the screen if (column_pos_x < -constants.column_distance) {
+// Test whether column is out of the screen if (column_pos_x < -constants.column_distance) {
     // Remove this column
     col.destroy(registry, entity);